VatanAgnihotri/Courier-Management/README.md

 1. Replicate the Design. --> Done
 2. Calculate the counter values from the sample data. --> Done
 3. Calculate the TAT Status based on the following --> Done
-- Ontime - If the etaDays is lesser than or equal to the time taken for trip to run.
+- On-time - If the etaDays is lesser than or equal to the time taken for trip to run.
 (TripEndTime will be empty in case of not delivered, calculate based on lastPingTime for these cases) --> Done
 - Delayed - If the etaDays is grater than the time taken for trip to run.--> Done
 - Others - If eta days is 0/negative.--> Done
 4. Table View --> Done